sky1ove/Dr.-Symbiosis-AI-Psychologist/README.md

 The AI Tutor supports the following commands:

 - `/config`: Update your AI Psychologist configuration/preferences.
-- `/plan`: Create therapy plan.
+- `/plan`: Tell the model your challenges
 - `/start`: Start the therapy plan.
-- `/continue`: Continue the output if it was cut.
+- `/continue`: Continue the plan.
-- `/language`: Change the AI Tutor language
+- `/language`: so far this config doesn't work very well, so to change a language, directly type "/continue" (e.g. /继续, or /続く) in your language
 - `/check-in`: Check your progress

 ### Configuration